 The electricity generated by a solar electric system may be used immediately, stored in batteries, or returned to the utility grid.
 In the latter case, homeowners receive credit for what is produced, thereby lowering their electric bill.
 In effect, the utility company serves as "storage" for electricity that's produced during periods of the day when you don't need it.
 It's also there as a backup for cloudy periods when you aren't producing much electricity.

 Contact us today for a free consultation and estimate for installing a renewable energy system.
 Begin generating your own electricity!
-We service Ithaca, Rochester, Syracuse, Auburn, Webster, Elmira, Pittsford, Cortland, Canandaigua, Fairport, and the surrounding New York area.
+We service Ithaca, Rochester, Syracuse, Auburn, Webster, Lansing, Pittsford, Cortland, Canandaigua, Fairport, and the surrounding New York area.

 Chrystalline solar modules can be made from monocrystalline or polycrystalline cells.
 Together they comprise the vast majority of solar modules on the market today.
 Monocrystalline cells are made by slicing manmade silicon crystal ingots, or loaves, into wafers.
 The wafers look like thin pieces of glass.
 Polycrystalline cells are made in a similar fashion, except that the ingot is formed from masses of smaller crystals, not a single crystal.
 Polycrystalline wafers resemble frost crystals on a window.